Icinga/get-started-docs/doc/11-websetup.md

 ![Overview](img/web/13-configuration-overview-2.png)

-One more final page summarizes if the configuration are all valid and working.
+One more final page summarizes if the configurations are all valid and working.

 ![Success-View](img/web/14-success-view.png)